YoanEnchev/News-API/README.md

 ## Preview

+* Start the app.

-* After running the ```docker-compose up``` command and wait for the setup to finish you can access the app on the browser by visiting this url: `http://localhost:3003/`
+* You can access the app on the browser by visiting this url: `http://localhost:3003/`

-* If you need port changes for the mongo or Node.JS containers modify the `docker-compose.yaml` file.
+* If you need port changes for MongoDB or Node.JS containers modify the `docker-compose.yaml` file.

 ## SSH into the Node.JS container: